This week I am taking a brief look at the Lord’s Prayer. My plan is three posts:

 Dispensationalism – Everything Jesus said/taught was to Jews under the Law and has nothing to do with us.
 The Gospel as we know it was preached by Paul.

-The milder form of dispensationalism – it is good as far as it goes, but the Apostles and thus the Church have moved on to a higher spiritual realm of prayer.
+The milder form of dispensationalism – It is good as far as it goes, but the Apostles and thus the Church have moved on to a higher spiritual realm of prayer.

-The repeated use of this prayer falls under the category of ‘vain repetitions.’
+The repeated use of this prayer falls under the category of ‘vain repetitions’.

 And yet, it was on the heels of this statement that Jesus gave us this prayer.
 Have you never wrestled in prayer, where you bring the same petition over and over to the Father because of the burden of your heart?
 Or the burden leads you to pray the same prayer for years until it is answered?
 What about all night prayer meetings?
-Surely every word and petition can’t be freshly minted.
+Surely not every word, every petition can be freshly minted.
 It’s the heart.
 Vain repetitions, as Jesus explained, is thinking that the mere multiplication of words will give efficacy to your prayer.
+Praying the Lord’s Prayer weekly at church or daily at home does not even come close to vain repetitions.

 Liturgy and ritual.
 Bad, just bad.
 Repeating the Lord’s Prayer is part of empty, mind-numbing ritual which should be avoided.